Table of contents

 What is the current Bank of England interest rate?

-The Bank of England's current base interest rate is 4.50%.
-This rate has been in place since February 2025, following a 25 basis point reduction from 4.75%.
+The Bank of England's current main interest rate (Bank Rate) is 4.00%.
+This rate has been in place since August 7, 2025, following a 25 basis point reduction from 4.25% - the lowest level since March 2023.

 What date is the next Bank of England interest rate meeting?